Setting up negative keywords in Campaign creation

 Campaign level negative keywords would help you to exclude little specific queries that aren’t relevant to your services/ products.

-For a campaign that sells books,
+For a campaign that sells books, Keywords like

 - Book reviews